INTRODUCTION

 Against the black background of the sky, a red triangular spot was burning brightly; around it, whirlwinds of sparks swirled.
 It looked like it was a blizzard; a terrible storm raised flakes of fiery snow which created bizarre images; the comet did not have rays yet, but narrow bluish lines stretched along its sides, curving like strands of algae in flowing water.

 I saw creation.
 I felt as if I were in the presence of the great masters while they were painting, and never did the comet make a stronger, more amazing impression on me afterwards than it did at this moment.
-Like all the other inhabitants of Heliopolis, I rarely looked at the sky - boring, cold, mute with a brass reflection from the electric suns, it has long lost all mystery to us.
+Like all the other inhabitants of Heliopolis, I rarely looked at the sky - boring, cold, mute with a brass reflection from the electric suns, it has long lost all mystery for us.
 The red spot of the comet and the whirlwinds revolving around it, appeared to me as a fiery sign, the meaning and significance of which I did not understand, but only could vaguely guess at.
 It was as if someone's fiery hand was drawing an incomprehensible hieroglyph in the sky, and in this hieroglyph lies Earth's judgment.
 When I looked up from the glass, I could see neither the playground, nor Hockey, who stood next to me.

 - "Maybe it will bypass the Earth yet", - Hockey said indifferently, - "mistakes are always possible here, especially as the calculations aren't ours, but rather our mathematical machine."